Bleach Gone Wrong? How To Fix Orange Hair

 To get the maximum benefits, apply the shampoo to dry hair 15 minutes before you plan to wash your hair.
 Once time is up, wet your hair, lather and continue as usual.

-Please click on the links above if you plan on buying as shopping through these Amazon links will support my blog so I can keep putting out great content!
+Please click on the links above if you plan on buying as shopping through these links will support my blog so I can keep putting out great content!

 Frequently Asked Questions